olumpeter/web-projects/32-embedding-a-multiple-format-video/README.md

 # Embedding a multiple format video

-This project demonstrates how you can include WebM and MP4 sources using the <code>&lt;source&gt;</code> element and the type attribute.so that your video can play on most platforms and browser.
+This project demonstrates how you can include WebM and MP4 sources using the <code>&lt;source&gt;</code> element and the <code>type</code> attribute.so that your video can play on most platforms and browser.

 ## How you can access this live website